Table of Contents

-Laxirid from Dabur India Limited, is an ayurvedic medicine for Constipation.
+Laxirid from Dabur India Limited is an ayurvedic medicine for Constipation.
 It gives symptomatic relief from constipation.
-Laxirid is available in form of syrup and tablets.
+Laxirid is available in the form of syrup and tablets.

 The composition of Laxirid tablet and syrup is completely different.
 In tablets, the main ingredient is Senna which is a habit-forming laxative.
 Senna is a natural laxative made from the leaves and fruit of the Senna plant.
 Senna contains many chemicals called sennosides.
 Sennosides acts as a stimulant laxative and works by irritating and stimulating intestinal cells.
 This produces contractions in intestines, water influx to the intestines and bowel movement.